Tanayshah29/CyRes/README.md

 # CyRes
-CyRes is a publication manager - made as a one stop platform for any researcher (especially at a particular university)
+CyRes is a publication management system that is made as a one-stop platform for any researcher (especially at a particular university) to retrieve, cite and refer papers i.e. assisting researchers in finding relevant papers of their interest and also keeping a systematic track of references.

 Some functionalities: